-There are other cultures which affect the final look and texture of the cheese such as creating the ‘eyes’ (holes) in cheeses such as Swiss or Gruyere.
+There are other cheese starter cultures such as propionic shermanii which affect the final look and texture of the cheese such as creating the ‘eyes’ (holes) in cheeses such as Swiss or Gruyere.
 As you get more experienced at making cheese you may want to investigate and give these a go.

-Recultured or DVI?
-Some cultures need to be recultured first or you can get DVI (direct vat innoculation) cultures which are much easier as you just drop them into your pot and stir them in.
+Some cultures need to be recultured first or you can get DVI (direct vat inoculation) cultures which are much easier as you just drop them into your pot and stir them in.

 Your cultures are likely to have been freeze dried when you receive them and you should store them in the freezer, sealed in a zip lock bag or container when you are not using them.